GOT ENOUGH FOR RETIREMENT ?

 The quick and easy answer for a young person is between 15% to 20% of your wages every year.
 This is the number that will probably leave you with least regret if you don't get lucky in life.
 If you do get lucky then you can retire early and thank your lucky stars.
 The media may tell you that only 10% or 15% is needed.
 But that number is probably set low so you don't freak out completely - causing you to save nothing.
 The savings rate used by governments and pension plans all around the world validate the higher 15% to 20% requirement.

 Many people believe that it is OK to not save much while young and middle aged because they will be able to sock away piles of cash after the mortgage is paid off, and after the kids have left home and their tuition fees paid.
 A 2015 American paper found that savings rates do NOT increase.
-This means that not only will saving be smaller, but the cost of living that must be replaced in retirement will be higher.
+For a year-by-year projection of spending vs savings that will result in a portfolio large enough to fund retirement spending use this saving spreadsheet.

 Income Tax Rates